The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Introduction

 On the other hand, knowledge of the maximal subgroups of \emph{all} finite groups is equivalent to knowledge of the maximal subgroups and $1$-cohomology groups of all (almost) simple groups \cite{aschbacherscott1985}.
 Thus the maximal subgroups of (almost) simple groups take centre stage.

 The maximal subgroups of the sporadic simple groups are all known except for a few cases for the Monster.
-For the alternating groups, the O'Nan--Scott theorem lists the maximal subgroups, with several structural classes and one collection of `leftover' cases, often labelled $\mc S$, which consist of almost simple groups.
+For the alternating groups, the O'Nan--Scott theorem lists the maximal subgroups (up to conjugacy), with several structural classes and one collection of `leftover' cases, often labelled $\mc S$, which consist of almost simple primitive subgroups.
 The same occurs with the classical groups, where Aschbacher's theorem \cite{aschbacher1984} (see also \cite{bhrd,kleidmanliebeck}) outlines several geometric classes, and then has a final class of almost simple groups acting absolutely irreducibly, about which much is known but still much remains unknown.

-For exceptional groups, a similar theorem holds \cite{borovik1989,liebeckseitz1990}: there are several families that arise from positive-dimensional subgroups of the corresponding exceptional algebraic group, a set of `exotic $r$-local subgroups', normalizers of certain subgroups, the Borovik subgroup, a particular subgroup of $E_8(q)$, and a set $\mc S$ of almost simple maximal subgroups.
+For exceptional groups in characteristic $p$, a similar theorem classifying maximal subgroups holds \cite{borovik1989,liebeckseitz1990}: there are several families that arise from positive-dimensional subgroups of the corresponding exceptional algebraic group; a set of `exotic $r$-local subgroups', normalizers of certain $r$-subgroups for $r\neq p$; the Borovik subgroup, a particular subgroup of $E_8(q)$; a set of `subfield subgroups', which are the fixed points of outer automorphisms of the finite group (for $F_4(q)$ they are $F_4(q_0)$ if $q_0=q^r$ for $r$ a prime and ${}^2\!F_4(q)$ if $q$ is an odd power of $2$, for $E_6(q)$ they are $E_6(q_0)$ and also ${}^2\!E_6(\sqrt q)$ if $q$ is a square, and for ${}^2\!E_6(q)$ they are ${}^2\!E_6(q_0)$ if $q_0=q^r$ for $r$ an odd prime); and a set $\mc S$ of almost simple maximal subgroups that do not lie in any of the above sets.
+(See later in this introduction for more details about the history of the study of maximal subgroups of these groups.)